 Germany was the first country that examined the opportunity of having guns especially designed to combat balloon, dirigibles and planes.
 In 1906 at the Berlin automobile exhibition Rheinmetall showed a 5cm L/30 pivot gun mounted on a lightly armoured motor car, while Krupp choose a 6.5cm L/35 gun.
 The tactic suggested was to deploy these vehicles in likely places and, on the appearance of an aircraft, to drive them rapidly to some point of interception, and open fire there.

-the War Ministry believed that there were no need for special guns, and in
+that time the War Ministry believed that there were no need for special guns,

-1907 the German Army tested as anti-aircraft guns the guns then adopted by
+and in 1907 the German Army tested as anti-aircraft guns the guns then

-field howitzer and 10cm heavy gun.
-In spite of the lack of interest shown by
+gun, 10.5cm light field howitzer and 10cm heavy gun.
+In spite of the lack of

-from 1910 to 1914 that the military leaders of the other major European
+was only from 1910 to 1914 that the military leaders of the other major

-countries began to examine the prospect of anti-aircraft weapons.
-In Great
+European countries began to examine the prospect of anti-aircraft weapons.
+In

-Britain Vickers produced a 3-pdr quick-firing gun mounted on a Daimler car
+Great Britain Vickers produced a 3-pdr quick-firing gun mounted on a Daimler

 In October 1914 there were 9 motorized and 27 horse-drawn Bak.